SBHS-Computer-Science-Academy/CS118-YEAR-projects-for-showcase-template/README.md

 # CS118-YEAR-projects-for-showcase-template
 put link to site here after publishing it on GitHub pages

+Note that the pdf files won't load when testing the site locally.
+To view them, view the site on GitHub Pages.

 To embed the Google slides in presentation mode, you need to use the presentation mode embed URL.

 ## How to Get the Presentation-Mode Embed URL for Google Slides